Last Updated on July 19, 2021

 Looking for fun things to do in Winston-Salem outside this fun hotel?
 You’re within a short walk or bike ride (check the lobby for loaner availability) from the Downtown Arts District and tons of cool restaurants.

 Take a minute to relax more and visit Reynolda Village, a beautiful historic home and garden designed by Katharine and RJ Reynolds.
+Spend time at the historic town of Old Salem and go back to early America.

 We’re smitten by The Cardinal Hotel’s homey interior, wonderful service, and delicious creations coming out of the Katharine.
 Hopefully, you can visit the Empire State Building’s father and witness exactly what we experienced.